chandankumr/amd-wavefront64-attention-kernel-design/docs/attention_kernel_contract_for_wavefront64.md

 **must transfer data from AccVGPRs to ArchVGPRs**.

 This transfer:
-- Has non-zero latency
+- Has fixed architectural latency
-- Competes with MFMA scheduling
+- Competes directly with MFMA issue slots
-- Cannot be optimized away by the compiler
+- Cannot be elided, hoisted, or hidden by the compiler

 ---